dustinstansbury/theclevermachine/_posts/2020-10-04-p-hacking-adding-samples.md

 Another piece of evidence suggesting that something has gone awry is that the distribution of *p*-values on these augmented trials is no longer uniform, but right-skewed.
 Thus the statistical test on these data is no longer unbiased, instead favoring lower *p*-values.

-The problem here is that we're adding information into the system by first calculating test statistics/*p*-values, interpreting the results, then deciding to add more data and test again.
-It turns out this is a flavor of statistical error known as the *Multiple Comparisons Problem.*[^1]
+The problem here is that we're adding information into the system by first calculating test statistics/*p*-values, interpreting the results, then deciding to add more data and testing again.
+It turns out that this is a flavor of statistical error known as the *Multiple Comparisons Problem.*[^1]

 It's worth noting that the simulation presented here is based on a pretty small sample size of $$N=10$$.
 Thus, adding a single data point has a much larger effect on Type I error rate than it might for larger sample sizes.
 However, the effect is consistent on larger $$N$$ as well if one is adding new samples to the experiment that are in proportion to $$N$$.